carbon-language/carbon-lang/docs/project/commit_access.md

 developers have contributed several PRs and are expecting to continue making more.

-Typically someone who has been doing reviews for a contributor will nominate, and contributors are encouraged to ask a reviewer to nominate if needed.
+After a few non-trivial PRs are merged, contributors should ask a reviewer to nominate for commit access if they plan to keep contributing.
+Reviewers can also directly suggest and nominate someone.
-Nominations will be reviewed by at least one lead, and a lead's approval will lead to access.
+Nominations need to be approved by at least one lead.

 When approved, an invitation will be sent to join the [Commit access team](https://github.com/orgs/carbon-language/teams/commit-access)